 - M.S. students on a 1/2 time assistantship for at least three months of the fall and spring semesters (six weeks in the summer), maintaining a 3.0 GPA and making good progress toward their degree receive a 50% tuition scholarship, assessed at in-state rates.
 M.S.
 Students are responsible for the remaining tuition.

-Spouses of students on assistantship who enroll at Iowa State are assessed in-state tuition rates.
+- Spouses of students on assistantship who enroll at Iowa State are assessed at in-state tuition rates.

-Prescription Drug Benefit Program.
+- Prescription Drug Benefit Program.
 Graduate assistants are eligible to participate in a prescription drug benefit program that reduces the cost of generic and prescription drugs available at the Student Health Center Pharmacy.
-Dependents are eligible for the program only if the graduaet assistant is enrolled in the Student and Health Insurance Plan.
+Enrollment is automatic with the ISU Student and Scholar Health Insurance.